Home

 • Online and offline government auctions sites

-Once you have 5-10 online auction sites you will want to frequent them as often as possible.
+Once you have 5-10 reliable online auction sites you will want to frequent them as often as possible.
 Also be sure the sources you choose are within reasonable proximity as you'll want to eventually survey the item at the auction lot.

 If you would like to suggest or even add a relevant US Government auction resource feel free to drop me an email with your suggestion.